XKL: TOAD-1

 The TOAD-1 System, also known as TD-1, was announced in 1993 and built as an extended version of the DECSYSTEM-20 from Digital Equipment Corporation.
 The original inspiration was to build a desktop version of the popular PDP-10 and the name began as an acronym for "Ten On A Desk".
 It was eventually built at XKL by veteran engineers from Cisco, DEC, Hewlett-Packard, and CDC.

 XKL TOAD-2 on display at the Living Computer Museum in Seattle, Washington.

 Full view of the XKL TOAD-2 on display at the Living Computer Museum in Seattle, Washington.

 It was the first XKL product produced and it became available for purchase in late 1995.
 The TOAD-1 is a high-performance I/O oriented system with a 36-bit processor running TOPS-20.
-It is multi-user system that can provide service to over 100 users at a time.
+It is a multi-user system that can provide service to over 100 users at a time.
 The TOAD-1 architecture incorporates modern peripherals, and open bus architecture, expanded physical and virtual memory while maintaining the TOPS-20 user environment.